sfc-gh-dwilczak/tutorials/docs/science/analyst/index.md

 # Science - Cortex Analyst
 In this tutorial we will go through an introduction to setting up cortex analyst.
+We'll show two ways to deploy it via streamlit in Snowflake and Flask.

 ## Video
 Video still in development.